 I hate ice breakers.
 The traditional ones.
 Adults hate them.
 Students hate them.

 As I said before (to the internet wall) I have 25 minutes a week with 8 middle school students.
-There’s a mix between 6, 7, and 8 grades so finding common ground to get .
+There’s a mix between 6, 7, and 8 grades so finding common ground is sometimes hard to achieve.
 So instead of Googling “student ice breakers” like I’ve done in the past (which subsequently had me vomiting soon thereafter) I googled “quick board games for 10 players”.

 I have 25 minutes.
 The students have limited patience.
 I have limited patience.